Skip to content

 Writing your first app

-A String app is one Markdown file.
-The file declares actions; the runtime turns those actions into /act.* commands the agent can call.
+A String app is one Markdown file (or a folder of them).
+The file declares actions; the runtime turns those actions into /act.* commands an AI agent can call.
 No build step, no scaffolding.

 ---